South African travels 2011: Touring Soweto

 On the way to the stadium, they were met by the police, who ordered them to end the march and disperse.
 A violent confrontation ensued, in which students threw stones and police fired shots.
 News of the events in Soweto soon spread, igniting uprisings around the country in which more than 550 people died.
 One of the first to die on June 16 was Pieterson.

 Sam Nzima, a photographer for The World newspaper in Johannesburg, was in Soweto, covering the riots.
 His iconic image of Pieterson’s body being carried by high school student Mbuyisa Makhubo, with his sister, Antoinette Sithole, running alongside, is a graphic representation of repression under the apartheid regime.”

-It’s a fascinating museum that somehow manages to tell the story of the country’s painful and often brutal history in a way that is at once engaging, enlightening, sobering, and hopeful.
+It’s a fascinating (and heartbreaking) museum that somehow manages to tell the story of the country’s painful and often brutal history in a way that is at once engaging, enlightening, sobering, and hopeful.

-The modest house in the Orlando West neighborhood that Nelson Mandela and his family called home from 1946 to the 1990s is open to visitors.
+The modest house in the Orlando West neighborhood that Nelson and Winnie Mandela called home between 1946 and the 1990s is open to visitors.